-Attachments 13: Letters of Support Letters of support should be from entities that would be affected by the program for which you are requesting funding.
+Attachments 13: Letters of Support (Optional)

+Letters of support should be from entities that would be affected by the program for which you are requesting funding.
 A support letter may be written by a public official, a community group, a nonprofit, or any number of other entities.
-This letter specifically states that the organization writing the letter supports the project and would like to see it funded.
+This letter should specifically state that the organization writing the letter supports the project and would like to see it funded.

-Attachment 14: Exception Request (If Applicable) If a Metropolitan Area would otherwise be considered non-Metropolitan if the core, urbanized area population count did not include Federal and/or State prison populations present documented evidence of the total population for the core urbanized area and demonstrate validity through data from the Census Bureau and State of Federal Bureaus of Prisons or Corrections Departments.
-Please refer to Section III. v.
+Attachment 14: Exception Request (If Applicable)

+If a metropolitan area would otherwise be considered non-metropolitan (in the event that the core, urbanized area population count did not include federal and/or state prison populations) you must present and submit documented evidence of the total population for the core urbanized area.
+In addition, you must demonstrate validity through data from the Census Bureau, state, or Federal Bureaus of Prisons or Corrections Departments.
 This exception is only for the purpose of eligibility for FORHP grant programs.
 To find out if you are eligible for a reclassification, please contact Steve Hirsch at 301-443-7322.

-Attachment 15: Other Related Documents (Optional) Include here any other documents that may be relevant to the application (e.g. Indirect Cost Rate Agreement).
+Attachment 15: Other Related Documents (Optional)

+Include here any other documents that may be relevant to the application (e.g. Indirect Cost Rate Agreement).